n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorychatretriever.md

 # Chat Messages Retriever

-Use the Chat Messages Retriever node to retrieve data from the in-memory vector store.
+Use the Chat Messages Retriever node to retrieve data from an in-memory vector store.

 On this page, you'll find a list of operations the Chat Messages Retriever node supports, and links to more resources.

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/chat-messages-retriever/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Chat Messages Retriever integrations](https://n8n.io/integrations/chat-messages-retriever/){:target=_blank .external-link} page.
 ///

+--8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

 ## Node parameters

-* Simplify Output

-## Node reference

---8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"
+**Simplify Output**: whether to simplify the output to only include the sender and the text.

 ## Related resources